AKS0191/mq-agentic-ai/README.md

 pip install -r requirements.txt
 ```

-### Queue Manager set up:
+### Set up the Queue Manager
-You might need to prepare the queue manager first.
+You might need to set up a Queue Manage before running these samples.
+To get your MQ server set up, check out [Ready, Set, Connect](https://developer.ibm.com/series/mq-ready-set-connect/).
-To run these examples, the Queue Manager can be configured following the commands within the `qm_set_up.txt` file.
+The Queue Manager configuration to run these samples can be obtained by following the commands within the `qm_set_up.txt` file.

 ### Run the code
 Set `MQ_HOST_IP`, `MQ_HOST_PORT`, and `APP_USER_PASSWORD` within each agent `env.json`.